Pests are the biggest threat to our environment. They also threaten the economic future of our region.

 Nelson City Council encourage individuals and community groups to control pests in their local area.

 If you'd like to join a volunteer group and help with pest control, check out our volunteer group map.
 (9MB PDF)

 Trapping on the Grampians

 Birdlife on the Grampians is a project involving people of Nelson assisting the restoration of Native Birds on Grampians by reducing the impact of predators using approved Pest control methods.
 Projects such as this are now becoming vital for the survival of Native Birds, and around New Zealand, groups are realizing the rapid enhancement of Birdlife.
 The Grampians is becoming a showcase for Birds and will compliment the work being undertaken at Brook Waimarama Sanctuary, Enner Glynn Bush and Marsden Valley.

 Find out more about trapping on the Grampians on the Birdlife On Grampians website.

-Tasman District Council administers the Pest Strategy and provides advice and assistance for pest identification and control in the Nelson area.
+Tasman District Council administers the Tasman-Nelson Regional Pest Management Plan and provides advice and assistance for pest identification and control in the Nelson area.
 If you need advice on controlling possums, stoats, ferrets, feral cats, magpies, or an invasive weed contact the Biosecurity staff at Tasman District Council.
 There are many groups already doing great work trapping pests and keeping weeds out of native bush.
 The Councils want to build on this good work and encourage others to join in.

 The Councils have dedicated money to promote pest control work at sites of high public value.
 Sites being targeted include Titoki Reserve in Atawhai and Reservoir Creek tidal zone.
 The Councils are keen to extend the number of sites where pest control is taking place and to work with community groups to maintain these special places free of pests.